DOI-USGS/neic-finitefault/README.md

 ## Install Scripts

 Automated installation of the dependencies and fortran code has been provided in the form of an [install script](./install.sh).
 Currently this install script only supports installation on linux systems (specifically Ubuntu for the system packages).
 Installation of Python dependencies and code is managed with the provided Poetry environment setupy by pyproject.toml and package-lock.json.
-To install the dependencies and code run the two commands:
+To install the dependencies and code run the three commands:

 1. `sudo ./install.sh` (with optional configurations)
 2. `sudo ./environment.d/<operating_system>.sh`